ezesuthering/Vue-realtime-data-AWS-SNS-SQS/README.md

 # Code Challenge

 Must exists an AWS Account with one topic configured on SNS service.
-Its mandatory to be subscribed to this topic with a SQS (Standar not FIFO).
+Its mandatory to be subscribed to this topic with a SQS (Standard not FIFO).

 ## Run app locally
 ```